 - … and much more

 Technique is key to ensuring that you are actually correcting the paintwork and not making it worse.
-We highly recommend that you watch various video tutorials for helpful tips.
-Below are some tips to help you get started and safely polish your car.
+We highly recommend that you watch multiple video tutorials for helpful tips.

 Preparing the Paintwork